Teleflex (NYSE:TFX) Releases FY 2021 Earnings Guidance

-Teleflex (NYSE:TFX) last released its quarterly earnings data on Thursday, April 29th.
-The medical technology company reported $2.87 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.44 by $0.43.
-Teleflex had a net margin of 14.66% and a return on equity of 16.33%.
-As a group, research analysts forecast that Teleflex will post 10.46 earnings per share for the current year.
+Teleflex (NYSE:TFX) last announced its earnings results on Thursday, April 29th.
+The medical technology company reported $2.87 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.44 by $0.43.
+The business had revenue of $633.93 million for the quarter, compared to analysts’ expectations of $621.28 million.
+Teleflex had a return on equity of 15.71% and a net margin of 10.98%.
+On average, analysts anticipate that Teleflex will post 12.77 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
-Stockholders of record on Friday, May 14th will be given a dividend of $0.34 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
+Shareholders of record on Friday, May 14th will be issued a $0.34 dividend.
+This represents a $1.36 annualized dividend and a yield of 0.34%.
 The ex-dividend date is Thursday, May 13th.
-This represents a $1.36 annualized dividend and a dividend yield of 0.35%.
-Teleflex’s dividend payout ratio (DPR) is currently 12.20%.
+Teleflex’s dividend payout ratio is presently 12.75%.

-TFX has been the subject of several recent analyst reports.
-Raymond James lifted their price objective on shares of Teleflex from $460.00 to $480.00 and gave the stock a strong-buy rating in a research report on Thursday, March 18th.
-SVB Leerink boosted their price target on shares of Teleflex from $475.00 to $485.00 and gave the company an outperform rating in a research report on Thursday, May 6th.
-JMP Securities boosted their price target on shares of Teleflex from $375.00 to $440.00 and gave the company a market outperform rating in a research report on Wednesday, January 27th.
-Piper Sandler reissued an overweight rating and issued a $465.00 price target (up from $405.00) on shares of Teleflex in a research report on Thursday, February 25th.
-Finally, Morgan Stanley boosted their price target on shares of Teleflex from $450.00 to $478.00 and gave the company an overweight rating in a research report on Thursday, May 6th.
-Eight analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and an average target price of $460.44.
+A number of research firms recently commented on TFX.
+SVB Leerink reiterated a buy rating on shares of Teleflex in a research note on Sunday.
+Morgan Stanley boosted their price objective on shares of Teleflex from $450.00 to $478.00 and gave the company an overweight rating in a report on Thursday, May 6th.
+JMP Securities raised their price objective on Teleflex from $375.00 to $440.00 and gave the stock a market outperform rating in a research note on Wednesday, January 27th.
+Raymond James increased their price target on shares of Teleflex from $460.00 to $480.00 and gave the stock a strong-buy rating in a report on Thursday, March 18th.
+Finally, Piper Sandler reaffirmed an overweight rating and issued a $465.00 price objective (up from $405.00) on shares of Teleflex in a report on Thursday, February 25th.
+Eight research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+Teleflex presently has an average rating of Buy and an average target price of $460.44.

 Teleflex Company Profile